walterhiggins/ScriptCraft/src/docs/templates/ypgpm.md

 Now we get to the fun stuff - creating structures and buildings in Minecraft.
 Building by hand is fun but tedious when you want to build big - Towers, Castles and Fortresses.
 That's where ScriptCraft comes in.
-ScriptCraft comes with a couple of javascript functions that can be combined to build interesting things.
+ScriptCraft comes with a couple of JavaScript functions that can be combined to build interesting things.
 Let's start small though to get a feel for how ScriptCraft's building functions work.
 The function you'll probably use most for building is called `box()` and - as its name